pudly/schmopera-hugo/content/articles/6-animals-who-love-opera-more-than-penguins.md

 ---
-title: 6 animals who love opera more than penguins
+title: "6 animals who love opera more than penguins"
 ---

 If you haven't yet heard, there's a certain waddle of penguins (apparently it's "waddle", not "flock"!) in Antarctica that get totally freaked out by the sound of a tenor.